keijiro/VJ04/README.md

 There are several parameters to control the behavior of *VJ04*.
-These parameters can be checked on the Reaktion window that is opened from the menu “Window” -> “Reaktion”.
+These parameters can be checked on the Reaktion window that is opened from the menu “Window” - “Reaktion”.

 ![Reaktion Window](http://keijiro.github.io/VJ04/Reaktion.png)

-To check the MIDI CC number that is assigned to each parameter, push the “Select” button in the Reaktion window.
+To check MIDI CC number assigned to each parameter, push the “Select” button in the Reaktion window.
 It changes the current selection of objects, and then the MIDI settings are shown on the inspector.

 ![Inspector](http://keijiro.github.io/VJ04/Inspector.png)